gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 To learn more about these validations, check out how to _validate_ SEO with the following tools from [Google][google-validation], [Twitter][twitter-validation], and [Facebook][facebook-validation].

 The SEO resources outlined in this tutorial aren't _only_ a best practice, they're also a best practice enabled, by default.
-Available **today** in `gatsby-starter-default`, simply use:
+Available **today** in `gatsby-starter-default`, use:

 ```shell
 npm gatsby new my-new-gatsby-app